leanne110/crowdfunding_backend/README.md

 ### Concept/Name

-{{ Treasure bowl is an online platform where individuals, groups, or organizations can raise money for personal needs, creative projects, startups, or charitable causes by collecting small contributions from a large number of people.
-It typically lets campaign creators set a fundraising goal, share their story, add images, and accept secure online donations }}
+Treasure bowl is an online platform where individuals, groups, or organizations can raise money for personal needs, creative projects, startups, or charitable causes by collecting small contributions from a large number of people.
+It typically lets campaign creators set a fundraising goal, share their story, add images, and accept secure online donations.

 ### Intended Audience/User Stories